 A great way to talk about the Holy Spirit’s involvement with prayer is to talk to your kids about knowing their non-verbal cues and how you understand that communication.
 It can be a similar example to how the Spirit intercedes for us, knowing how to explain our needs when we don’t.

 Here’s an example.
 You could say something along these lines to your child.
 “When I see you rub your eyes, I know you are getting tired.
 You don’t have to use words.
 Another person who doesn’t know you like I do, might not know.
-But I can tell them, Katie is tired.
+But I can tell them, you are tired.”

 The Holy Spirit is with you and knows you.
 He can tell God what you need, even when you don’t say it with words.”